Finding a Top Financial Advisor Firm in Garden City, New York

 JRF Asset Advisors Background

 JRF Asset Advisors was established in 1999 by Jay R. Freeberg.
-Freeberg currently holds the titles of president and chief compliance officer (CCO).
-The firm’s owners are Freeberg, Janover LLC, a New York-based accounting firm, and The JR Group, LLC.
+He serves as president and chief compliance officer (CCO).
+While Freeberg has a small stake, the firm is principally owned by Janover LLC, a New York-based accounting firm.
 Freeberg is both a certified financial planner (CFP) and a certified public accountant (CPA).

 JRF Asset Advisors Investment Philosophy